flavorjones/git-rake/README.markdown

 * It's difficult to manage the branches in each submodule.
 * It's also a pain to generally run commands on each submodule (e.g., 'git checkout working')

-git.rake makes all of these hassles go away.
-Read on to see how.
+git.rake makes all of these hassles go away by providing these tasks:

+        rake git:commit        # git commit for superproject and submodules rake git:configure     # Configure Rails for git rake git:diff          # git diff for superproject and submodules rake git:for_each      # Run command in all submodules and superproject. rake git:pull          # git pull for superproject and submodules rake git:push          # git push for superproject and submodules rake git:status        # git status for superproject and submodules rake git:tag           # Tag superproject and submodules. rake git:update        # Update superproject with current submodules

+Read on for implementation details and usage.

 What git.rake Is
 -----